 The One So Good It's Unfair

 If you’re a beer nerd, you might be familiar with Evil Twin.
 This NYC-based company makes some exceptional brews, and now - for some reason - they have a line of spiked seltzers.
-Technically, they’re the best hard seltzers currently available, and they range in flavor from key lime-mango-vanilla to something called “4 Berries Marshmallow,” which tastes exactly how it sounds (delicious).
-These seltzers do, however, have a notable hint of sweetness, and, while that certainly enhances the flavor, it feels sort of like cheating in the spiked seltzer category.
+The seltzers range in flavor from key lime-mango-vanilla to something called “4 Berries Marshmallow,” which tastes exactly how it sounds (delicious).
+These drinks do, however, have a notable hint of sweetness, and, while that certainly enhances the flavor, it feels sort of like cheating in the spiked seltzer category.
 Still, no complaints.
-These drinks are seriously good.
+These are some seriously good sparkling beverages.

 A Flavorful Standout

 When you get bored of other seltzers, go for Flying Embers.
-Their flavors come in pairs, and I have yet to find a combination that doesn’t work for me.
+Their flavors come in pairs (i.e., guava and jalapeno), and I have yet to find a combination that doesn’t work for me.
 If I had to choose one, however, I’d go with Pineapple Cayenne.
 It’s bold and juicy with an almost imperceptible drizzle of spice.

 Frankly, The Cool Seltzer